 The site posts to thirteen social media accounts, as well as recording and highlighting these posts on a dedicated social media page.

 It also has an automated subscription system with autoresponders for thank you and confirmation messages and is compliant with GDPR regulation to protect the privacy of every email address collected by the site.

 The sky is the limit when it comes to how you can use WordPress to work for you, 24 hours a day.

 Will you need help with a self-hosted site?

 In short, probably.
 Unless you have very good tech skills, a self-hosted site can involve quite a learning curve.

 Lots of reading and learning helped, of course, and I can now say that I am able to do 99% of what I want and need to do.

 But the smartest thing I did very early on was to find a WordPress developer to help me.

-There are so many WordPress experts and web designers around the world, it is not difficult to find one to help you build your site with all the functionality you want.
-And it’s a big world out there!
+There are so many WordPress experts and web designers all around the world now.
+It is not difficult to find one to help you build your site with all the functionality you want.

 My theme developers are in Nepal, my site developer is in Asia, and my automation developer is in Romania.